Fields interpretable in the free group: Main Proof

 \end{proposition}

-\begin{proof} We will show that $\phi(x)$ is internal to a finite set of centralizers.
-Since, by Fact \ref{CentraBased}, centralizers are one-based, we get that $\phi(x)$ is one-based \cite{WagnerInternal} and consequently it cannot be the domain of an infinite field.
+\begin{proof} We will show that $\phi(x)$ is internal to the family of centralizers of nontrivial elements, which we call $\Sigma$.
+Since, by Corollary \ref{InvariantOneBased}, this is a $\emptyset$-invariant family of one-based sets, we get, by \cite[Corollary 12]{MR2039343}, that $\phi(x)$ is one-based and consequently it cannot be the domain of an infinite field.